 - Pitavastatin (Livalo)

 Currently 1 in 4 Americans are taking some type of Statin drug.
 This number will probably increase in the near future thanks to the recommendations from the US Preventative Services Task Force.
 There are, however, an increasing number of physicians that believe Statins do much more harm than good.
+They say there are some neurological side effects of statins.
 Specifically they are concerned that:

 - Lowering cholesterol is not the only way to reduce heart attack risk.
 There is a lot of research coming out saying higher levels of cholesterol improve brain function and cognitive ability without having much affect on heart attack risk.